Cipher-unhsiV/gap-pattern-detection/README.md

 ## **Project Details**

 ### **How It Works**
-1. **Input**: An image of a candlestick chart is provided as input.
+1. **Input**: The user uploads an image of a candlestick chart or interacts with the Gradio interface.
-2. **Detection**: The YOLO model processes the image to detect GAP UP and GAP DOWN patterns.
+2. **Detection**: The YOLOv11l model processes the image to detect GAP UP and GAP DOWN patterns.
-3. **Output**: An annotated image with detected patterns highlighted.
+3. **Output**: An annotated image with detected patterns highlighted, along with counts of GAP UP and GAP DOWN patterns.

 ### **Class Types**
 The YOLO model is trained to detect two classes: